Skip to content

 • Reporting of declined transactions where the decline was driven by a sanctions match

-• The sanctions-screening shift introduced by the IPR applies in Italy with the additional national overlay
+• The sanctions-screening shift introduced by the IPR applies in Italy with this additional national overlay on top

 3. The Italian beneficial-owner register